-Lexington County only permits the breeding and selling of offspring from recognized and approved dog breeders.
+No person shall own or operate a commercial breeding kennel/cattery within the County without first obtaining a Certificate of Inspection from Lexington County Animal Services, issued pursuant to this section for which a fee of

-- (a) No person shall own or operate a commercial breeding kennel/cattery within the County.
-Any commercial breeder not recognized by fancier breed registration guidelines shall not breed in Lexington County. - (b) The Animal Services Director may suspend, or revoke, any Certificate of Inspection as a result of noncompliance with the previsions of this chapter. - (c) The inspection of a fancier's kennel shall be constructed, maintained and operated in compliance with the current standards and procedures promulgated by Lexington County Animal Services and the Humane Society of the United States.
-Anyone who owns or operates a registered fancier kennel within the County, must agree to follow-up inspections of the registered location of the Certificate of Inspection. - (d) The sale or rehoming (with or without a fee) of dogs or puppies are prohibited unless recognized with a fancier breeder registration and in compliance with the Lexington County Animal Services ordinance.
+\$200.00 shall be paid for a two (2) year period.
+The inspection of commercial kennels/catteries shall be constructed, maintained and operated in compliance with the current standards and procedures promulgated by Lexington County Animal Services and the Humane Society of the United States.
+Anyone who owns or operates a registered kennel/cattery within the County, must agree to follow-up inspections of the registered location of the Certificate of Inspection.
+The Animal Services Director may suspend, or revoke, any Certificate of Inspection as a result of noncompliance with the previsions of this chapter.
+The fees shall be collected by Animal Services and turned over to the County Treasurer.
+Such fees shall go toward the cost of defraying the expense of operating the animal shelter.